-Bobby grew up in wine country and has worked in a diversity of wine related jobs including as the wine buyer for the SidewaysWineClub (owned by a company who purchased the rights to the name from Fox Searchlight Pictures following the popularity and increased interest in the Santa Barbara wine country after the release of the Sideways film).
+Bobby grew up in Napa Valley and has worked in a diversity of wine related jobs including as the wine buyer for the SidewaysWineClub (owned by a company who purchased the rights to the name from Fox Searchlight Pictures following the popularity and increased interest in the Santa Barbara wine country after the release of the Sideways film).
 While living on California’s Central Coast he began pursuing sommelier training, consulting for local restaurants and also working several harvests.

 Additionally, the vineyards he works with are often small and under the radar – and the resulting Chiron wines are vineyard designates.
 Chiron Cellars primarily creates wines that are 100% varietal.
-Through Bobby’s wine making network he has access to select sites in Napa and Sonoma but also in San Luis Obispo and Santa Barbara.
+Through Bobby’s wine making network he has access to select sites in Napa and Sonoma but also in San Luis Obispo and Santa Barbara counties.
 And whenever Bobby works with a new vineyard site he seeks out the advice of winemakers who have worked with the site previously- and also makes a point to try finished wines from the site.

 The 2016 Chiron Cellars Russian River “Aid and Succor” Grenache (Sonoma County) is stylistically meant to be approachable in its youth.
 No stems are included during fermentation – this wine is blended with 8% Petite Sirah.
 Noticeably savory (but pretty) aromatics with meaty nuances including darker spices on the bouquet.
 A diversity of fruit shows on the palate including plum, black cherry, strawberry and raspberry.
 Broadly distributed firm tannins, earthy and long lasting.
 Mouth watering acidity.